1Zaknafein/AoE2-gwent/README.md

 ## Acknowledgments

-Inspired by GWENT: The Witcher Card Game and Age of Empires II by Ensemble Studios / Microsoft.
+Inspired by Witcher 3: Wild Hunt Gwent minigame and Age of Empires II by World's Edge.

-- Inspired by GWENT: The Witcher Card Game
-- Age of Empires II by Ensemble Studios / Microsoft